 Building the grid of the future

-DTE is laser focused on building the grid of the future, one that is smarter, stronger, and more resilient.
+DTE is building the grid of the future, one that is smarter, stronger, and more resilient.

-As a result, customers can expect and DTE is committed to reducing power outages by 30% and cutting outage durations in half by 2029.
+As a result, customers can expect and DTE is committed to reducing power outages by 30% and cutting outage duration time in half by 2029.

 How will that be achieved?